pandas-dev/pandas/doc/source/indexing.rst

 structures (including Panel) in the future, especially in label-based advanced indexing.

-See some :ref:`cookbook examples <cookbook.selection>` for some advanced strategies
+See the :ref:`cookbook<cookbook.selection>` for some advanced strategies

 Choice
 ------